Lab safety is of the upmost importance when working in the lab.

 - If you are working in a sitting position, you are required to wear a lab apron.
 Lab aprons or lab coats are recommended and aprons can be provided upon request to others.

-- Anyone that uses a seated position or requires other accommodations in the teaching lab, may also need to meet with the laboratory instructor and college safety coordinator to determine additional specific safety procedures to be applied during wet lab work
+- Anyone that uses a seated position or requires other accommodations in the teaching lab, must meet with the laboratory instructor and possibly the college safety coordinator to determine additional specific safety procedures to be applied during wet lab work

 - You are expected to take care of your scrub shirts and pants and use them during CHE 113 and your other chemistry lab courses.
 You will NOT be provided another pair unless you purchase them.